Ali Price

-Alistair William Price (born 12 May 1993) is a Scotland international rugby union player who plays as a scrum-half for Glasgow Warriors.
+Alistair William Price (born 12 May 1993) is a professional rugby union player who plays as a scrum-half for United Rugby Championship club Edinburgh.
+Born in England, he represents Scotland at international level after qualifying on ancestry grounds.

-Early life and education
+Early life

 Price was born on 12 May 1993 in King's Lynn, Norfolk, England.
 He was educated at Wisbech Grammar School, a private school in Wisbech, Cambridgeshire.
 He is eligible to play for Scotland through his Scottish mother.
-Price has extended family in Troon, South Ayrshire.
+He has extended family in Troon, South Ayrshire.

-Amateur career

 Price was drafted to Ayr in the Scottish Premiership for the 2017-18 season.

-Professional career
+Club career

-Price signed for Glasgow Warriors in the 2013–14 season as part of their Elite Development Programme.
-As part of this deal, Price also plays for the BT Premiership side Stirling County.
+Price signed for Glasgow Warriors in the 2013-14 season as part of their Elite Development Programme.
+As part of this deal, Price also played for the BT Premiership side Stirling County.
+In November 2023 Price was loaned to Edinburgh, where he stayed until the end of the 2024-25 season, signing for Montpellier from the 2025-26 season.

-On 21 December 2015 Price graduated from the Scottish Rugby Academy and signed professional contract with Glasgow Warriors.
+On 21 December 2015 Price graduated from the Scottish Rugby Academy and signed a professional contract with Glasgow Warriors.

 Price's nickname amongst his team mates at Glasgow is "Ah-ha-li Price" in reference to another famous Norfolk resident, Alan Partridge.

 International career

+Scotland

 On 26 November 2016, Price made his Scotland debut against Georgia in a 43 points to 16 win at Rugby Park, Kilmarnock.

 Price was selected in Scotland's 2019 Rugby World Cup squad and played in Scotland's opening Pool A match against Ireland.
-However he sustained a foot injury and that curtailed his World Cup experience.
+However, he sustained a foot injury and that curtailed his World Cup experience.

 Price was capped by Scotland 'A' on 25 June 2022 in their match against Chile.

+In 2023 Price was selected in Scotland's 33 player squad for the 2023 Rugby World Cup in France.